Ruchir28/Praan_Backend/Readme.md

  ##  4)  localhost:5000/reading/bulkupload/:userid
      -> localhost:5000/reading/bulkupload/60b07acd956e511e6033a839
-     -> post Request
+     -> Post Request
      -> Also requires authenticated user so user id  is given  in the params and token is also set in the header.
      -> Bulk Insert Operation using a csv
      -> Will take csv as a input and insert the reading from different devices at once.
      -> Will return the row's no which contain irrevelant data i.e unregisterd device name,wrong date format etc.